awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 1. \(Optional\) To enable health checks, choose **Health check**, **Enable**\.

 1. Choose **Create**\.

+**To create a target group and deregister the Lambda function using the AWS CLI**
+Use the [create\-target\-group](https://docs.aws.amazon.com/cli/latest/reference/elbv2/create-target-group.html) and [register\-targets](https://docs.aws.amazon.com/cli/latest/reference/elbv2/register-targets.html) commands\.

 ## Receive Events From the Load Balancer<a name="receive-event-from-load-balancer"></a>